High School Summer Camp: Ponderosa

 All prices include meals, lodging, program materials and a recreation t-shirt.
 Some extra activities are available at additional cost or deposit (high ropes and paintball for example).

 No minimum group size required.
 Counselor to Camper ratio of 1 to 8 is requested per gender.

-Individual campers will be assigned to a group generally with other individuals with a Hume-provided counselor.
+Individual campers will be assigned to a group, generally with other individuals and a Hume-provided counselor.

 Deposit due dates:

 - Final group registration balance due at arrival to camp

 - Final individual registration balance due 1 month prior to camp

 Bible, notebook, pencil, flashlight, sleeping bag, pillow, toiletries, warm and cool clothes, jacket, modest one-piece swimsuit (no tankinis), a towel for swimming and showering, $60 recommended spending money.